samueltexa/Pyhton_Fundamentals_YearOne-2022/README.md

-# Python Tutorial Repository

-Welcome to the Python Tutorial repository!
-This repository is designed to provide beginners with a comprehensive guide to Python programming language.
+# Pyhton Fundamentals YearOne(2022)
+**Mbarara University Of Science And Technology**

+This repository showcases my journey through Python Fundamentals during my first year at Mbarara University Of Science And Technology in 2022.
+It provides a comprehensive guide for beginners looking to understand the basics of Python programming.
 ## Table of Contents

 1. [Introduction](#introduction)